rnwood/smtp4dev/README.md

 ### Configuration
+#### Changing how many messages or sessions are kept
+smtp4dev keeps the latest 100 messages and 100 sessions by default.
+The ``--messagestokeep X`` and ``--sessionstokeep X` command line options can override this.

 #### Changing where the database file is saved
 By default smtp4dev will create a Sqlite DB named ``database.db`` in application root direction when it runs.